lubuntu-team/lubuntu.me/plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.3.11 =

+- id/ID translation added, thanks to Jordan Silaen
+- Plugin was tested up to WordPress 4.8.1

+= 1.3.10 =

+- Always access RealFaviconGenerator via HTTPS
+- Clarification in local path separators for Windows
+- Plugin was tested up to WordPress 4.7.1
+- Notice to ask administrator to not deactivate the plugin

+= 1.3.9 =

+- Plugin was tested up to WordPress 4.7

 = 1.3.8 =